-Typically the most common methods for casting Aluminum are no-bake, lost foam, green sand casting, and die casting.
-A casting method that is growing in popularity for Aluminum casting is “die casting”.
+Typically, the most common methods for casting aluminum are no-bake, lost foam, green sand casting, and die casting.
+A casting method that is growing in popularity for aluminum casting is “die casting”.
 Similar to permanent mold casting, die casting uses high pressure to preserve detail.

-Many manufacturers of shakeouts and attrition drums claim to be gentle on castings but do not take into account the softer castings such as brass and aluminum leaving metal casters with an empty promise and an increase in scrapped castings.
+Many manufacturers of shakeouts and attrition drums claim to be gentle on castings, but do not take into account the softer castings such as brass and aluminum – leaving metal casters with an empty promise and an increase in scrapped castings.

 Many of the pain points for each type of casting can be solved through the use of vibratory equipment.
-One example in the die casting process is potential tears in belt conveyors, used in returning scrap, which can be avoided with vibratory conveyors.
+One example in the die casting process is potential tears in belt conveyors (used in returning scrap) which can be avoided with vibratory conveyors.
 Rotary shakeouts, although they have been in the industry for many years, have been known to cause damage specifically with larger castings.
 General Kinematics’ vibrating vertical shakeouts are designed to reduce casting damage and are capable of handling some of the largest castings in the world.

 General Kinematics engineered the VIBRA-DRUM® Sand Casting Equipment for the purpose of reducing scrap rates.
 When applied to the green sand casting process, this foundry drum reduces casting damage on even the softest castings.
 The VIBRA-DRUM® uses separating sand to soften the rolling action of the drum and break down sand lumps further.

-Or to read more about how the VIBRA-DRUM® Sand Casting Equipment has improved foundries like yours around the world check out our case studies!
+To read more about how the VIBRA-DRUM® Sand Casting Equipment has improved foundries like yours around the world check out our case studies!